Domain Trading Intelligence

 Notable Transaction Details

 7555.com sold for $128,888 on GoDaddy.
-Four-number .com domains in the 1000–9999 range are among the most liquid segments of the Chinese market, where repeating-digit patterns and auspicious number combinations command persistent premiums.
-This name last traded at NameJet in March 2009 for $1,917 — a ~6,600% increase over the 17-year hold.
-April 16 saw $1,935,952 in tracked NameBio sales $100+, with NAS.com and 7555.com accounting for the majority of the day’s dollar volume.
+Four-number .com domains in the 1000 to 9999 range remain among the more liquid segments of the Chinese market, where repeating-digit patterns and auspicious number combinations typically command persistent premiums.
+The same name traded at NameJet in March 2009 for $1,917, a roughly 6,600% increase over the seventeen-year hold.
+April 16 was the strongest single day of the week for tracked $100+ sales, with NAS.com and 7555.com accounting for the majority of that day’s dollar volume.

 Industry News